pareenkalia/Bonferroni_vs_Simultaneous/README.md

 Simultaneous intervals are wider than the Bonferrno intervals as one would expect.
 Bonferroni Intervals without outliers give us the narrowest intervals.

+The file "Plots1" shows plots with outliers.
+"Plot2" shows plots without outliers.
+"Intervals" is a screenshot of the intervals obtained from the program